English

 Best Practices

-#1 : Because an IT SLA can be used to describe a variety of IT services; the particular elements that are included in an SLA will depend on the circumstances.
+#1: Because an IT SLA can be used to describe various IT services, the particular elements included in an SLA will depend on the circumstances.
 A good SLA addresses:

 • What service(s) are being made available to what customers?